CAN YOU HOLD A TRAY?

-Working in Ibiza really does have everything you could ask for - Best Clubs in the world - Best Music - Best DJ's - Best Fashion - Best Food.
+Once in resort, you can start enjoying everything Ibiza has to offer.
+From the Best Clubs in the world - Best Music - Best DJ's - Best Fashion - Best Food.
 When you come to Ibiza as a worker you will be invited into Pandora's Box of pleasures - from secret parties in villas to amazing beach parties, this Island keeps producing magical spiritual adventures but only to those who accept them.

 Unlike other resorts Ibiza bosses like CV's, but don't make the common mistake of just handing it in and walking away.
 Try to use this time to bond with your fellow boss, so when it comes to hiring, they remember you.
 Jazz up your CV cover and dress the part so you and your CV stand out.

 Please bring your CV on a memory stick or have it saved so you can print them off in resort to give out – also ask your reps to take a look to see if they have any suggestions

 VERY HARD!
 Ibiza like Magaluf is a very hard resort to find workers accommodation and this is due to the very high demand.
 This means if you wish to stay as long as possible, you need to sort out your accommodation as soon as possible.
-Let your reps know within the first two weeks and they can advise you on how to go about securing further accommodation after your four weeks accommodation is up!
+Let your reps know within the first two weeks and they can advise you on how to go about securing further accommodation after your four weeks' accommodation is up!
 This is another reason we only send people out early!